-Kanonhsesne (the place where we live) is a living-learning environment that provides opportunities to co-support pursuit of academic excellence, engage in developing a working knowledge of historical and contemporary Indigenous issues and develops social supports and a sense of community for Native American Students and their allies.
+Kanonhsesne (“the place where we live”) is a living-learning environment that provides opportunities to co-support pursuit of academic excellence, engage in developing a working knowledge of historical and contemporary Indigenous issues, and develop social supports and a sense of community for Native American Students and their allies.
 Students make a commitment to engage in the programming and recommended courses to become more aware global citizens and allies to each other.
-Students have opportunities to participate in events such as the spring campus pow wow, Indigenous peoples symposium, and Native American heritage month events.
+Students have opportunities to participate in events such as the spring Campus Pow Wow, Indigenous Peoples Symposium, and Native American heritage month events.

 Spectrum: LGBTQA Community

-Spectrum: LGBTQA Community is a residential community that supports the rights and needs of gay, lesbian, bisexual, transgender, queer people and their allies.
+Spectrum: LGBTQA Community is a residential community that supports the rights and needs of gay, lesbian, bisexual, transgender, queer people, and their allies.
 Through programming and other initiatives, this community fosters connections between individuals with shared experiences and interests.
 The community also encourages students to learn about and actively seek ways to eradicate genderism and heterosexism.
-Resources available to the community include, but are not limited to, collaborations with The Stonewall Center and Pride Alliance.
+Resources available to the community include collaborations with The Stonewall Center and Pride Alliance.